zeanovaa/portfolio/README.md

 # Humaira Zeanova | Data Analyst Portfolio
 Welcome to my personal portfolio website!
-This repository houses the source code for my portfolio, showcasing my projects in **Statistics, Deep Learning, Spatial Analysis and Time Series Analysis**.
+This repository houses the source code for my portfolio, showcasing my projects in **Statistics, Deep Learning, Business Intellegence, Spatial Analysis and many more!**.

 🔗 **View Portfolio:** https://zeanovaa.github.io/portfolio/

 ## 📌 Overview
 This portfolio is designed to be a clean, modern, and professional showcase of my technical skills and academic work.
 It features a responsive design, interactive elements, and detailed project documentation.
 ### Key Features